open-policy-agent/opa/site/tutorials/ssh-sudo-authorization/index.md

 ## Goals

-This example shows how you can use OPA and Linux-PAM to enforce fine-grained, host-level access controls over SSH and sudo.
+This tutorial shows how you can use OPA and Linux-PAM to enforce fine-grained, host-level access controls over SSH and sudo.

 Linux-PAM can be configured to delegate authorization decisions to plugins (shared libraries).
 In this case, we have created an OPA-based plugin that can be configured to authorize SSH and sudo access.
-The OPA-based Linux-PAM plugin used in this example can be found at [open-policy-agent/contrib](https://github.com/open-policy-agent/contrib).
+The OPA-based Linux-PAM plugin used in this tutorial can be found at [open-policy-agent/contrib](https://github.com/open-policy-agent/contrib).

-For this example, our desired policy is:
+For this tutorial, our desired policy is:

 * Admins can SSH into any host and run sudo commands.
 * Normal users can SSH into hosts that they have *contributed* to.